Eschatologue/CM_wiki/docs/spells/3rd-level.md

 For the duration, the willing creature you touch has resistance to one damage type of your choice: acid, cold, fire, lightning, or thunder.

+### Pulse Wave
+*3rd-level evocation*

+**Casting Time:** :rsc-action: **Action**
+**Range:** Self (30-foot cone)
+**Components:** V, S
+**Duration:** Instantaneous

+You create intense pressure, unleash it in a 30-foot cone, and decide whether the pressure pulls or pushes creatures and objects.
+Each creature in that cone must make a Constitution saving throw.
+A creature takes 6d6 force damage on a failed save, or half as much damage on a successful one.
+And every creature that fails the save is either pulled 15 feet toward you or pushed 15 feet away from you, depending on the choice you made for the spell.

+In addition, unsecured objects that are completely within the cone are likewise pulled or pushed 15 feet.

+***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 and the distance pulled or pushed increases by 5 feet for each slot level above 3rd.

 ### Remove Curse
 *3rd-level abjuration*